hellomoka/todoapp-js/README.md

 mkdir project-todo-v1
 ```

+Then download, extract, copy and paste the files from this repository on you project's folder.

 Now let's open our text editor and install our app's dependencies.
 If you're using VSCode2, click on "View" then click on "Terminal".

 Step 1 - Install app dependencies